Lottery tax calculator

 The model layers in Puerto Rico state tax rules.

-Lump sum and annuity scenarios are evaluated separately because timing changes taxable income and long-term outcomes.
+Lump sum and annuity scenarios are evaluated separately because timing changes taxable income and cash flow.

 Get answers to common questions about lottery taxes in Puerto Rico, including withholding, tax rates, forms, and payout options.
-Last reviewed March 19, 2026.
+Calculator assumptions reflect tax year 2026.

 Our Puerto Rico lottery tax calculator uses official tax rates and withholding thresholds from the following authoritative sources: